RattleyCooper/Oyster/README.md

 The `use` command will drop you into a client shell.
 This is used to navigate and manipulate the client's computer.
-Once executed, the `use` command will drop you into a shell for the given connection[ip address or index in list].
-You'll know you're in a client shell when you see an ip address along with a directory structure with a `> ` at the
+Once executed, the `use` command will drop you into a shell for the given connection[ip address or index givin by the `list` command].
+You'll know you're in a client shell when you see an ip address along with a directory structure with a `> ` at the end:
-end:

 ```
 <10.0.0.8> /Some/Directory>